It is important to note that the Cultural Mediations and Technology M.Arch. option is not currently offered.

 |Master of Architecture (M.Arch.)
 Post-professional (Non-Thesis) Urban Design and Housing (45 credits)|

-The UDH program enables students who have already completed a professional degree in Architecture to develop specialised skills for contemporary practice in housing, urban design, and the management of human settlements.
+The UDH program enables students who have already completed a professional degree in Architecture to develop specialized skills for contemporary practice in housing, urban design, and the management of human settlements.
 The 12-month program comprises three consecutive terms of coursework.
 Intensive seminars held during the first two terms focus on contemporary theory and research methods in urban design and housing.
 Students take ARCH 603 (Urban Design and Housing Studio) as an applied synthesis of the material discussed in the two core seminars.
 Complementary coursework rounds out the fall and winter terms along with ARCH 623 (Project Preparation), in which students develop the strategy for a major independent project (ARCH 632, Urban Design and Housing Research Report) to be completed in the summer term.

 Ph.D. in Architecture